"I am glad that taking part in a trial might help others on their own cancer journey.”

-Please note – at the moment, people are only being recruited into the comparisons called FOCUS4-D and FOCUS4-N. FOCUS4-D has now closed.
+Please note – at the moment, people are only being recruited into the comparisons called FOCUS4-B and FOCUS4-N. FOCUS4-D has now closed.

 Neither you nor your doctor will know which tablet you are having.
 This is called a double blind trial.

-As long as you don’t have bad side effects, you carry on treatment for as long as it helps you.
-If there are signs that your cancer is starting to grow again, you stop taking AZD8931 (or the dummy tablets).
-The trial doctor will talk to you about restarting chemotherapy or starting a different treatment.
+If there are any signs that your cancer is starting to grow again, the trial doctor will talk to you about restarting chemotherapy or starting a different treatment.